pimpcapital/ParallelGit/README.md

 I/O & performance explained
 ---------------------------
 Like with any data store, the size of a single request is usually very small compared to the total size of the repository.
-Pre-loading everything into memory is an overkill in most scenarios.
+Checking out all files from a branch at the beginning of a task is an overkill in most scenarios.

-To minimise I/O and memory usage, **ParallelGit adopts the lazy loading strategy by only pulling the necessary data from hard drive for each request**.
+For this reason, ParallelGit adopts a lazy loading strategy to minimise I/O and memory usage.
+For inputs, directories and file contents are only loaded when they are demanded by the task.
+For outputs, new blobs and trees are only created at commit creation.

 #### Read requests